free things to do in New York City

 Free

-Open Mike | First Draft Open Mic
+Open Mic | First Draft Open Mic

 A reading series with a DJ and hosted by Urban Word NYC.
-First Draft is a free, uncensored, open mic for all ages, which encourages artistic expression, experimentation, and development across all genres.
+First Draft is a free, uncensored, open mic more for all ages, which encourages artistic expression, experimentation, and development across all genres. less

 New York City, NY; NYC